 Consider who your clientele will be.
 Don’t just say, everyone.
-Identifying your ideal clientele will help you ask deeper, more important questions.
-Make sure you do some serious research into the following questions.
+Identifying your ideal clientele will help you ask deeper, more meaningful questions, later.
+Make sure you do some serious research into the following questions:

 - Demand: Does demand for your business already exist, or will it need to be created?

 - Market size: How many potential people will be interested in your product?

 - Economic indicators: What is the income range and employment rate of your ideal client base?

 - Location: What’s the potential geographic reach of your company?

 - Market saturation: What’s the current market saturation?